erskaggs/opsdevcode/Readme.md

 # [opsdevco.de](https://opsdevco.de)

-> this site will always be a work in progress while i learn new languages so may be broken at times ¯\_(ツ)_/¯
+> this site will always be a work in progress and most of it will be a WIP or broken so don't judge ¯\_(ツ)_/¯
+> this is my sandbox for the webs_of_inner
+> blog post will be accurate unless tagged with $M, then that me playing around with md

 ## Summary